 The UK and EU have yet to finalise the agreement for the UK to withdraw from the EU.
 Through our involvement in Standards Committees, Notified Body Forums and strong relationships with government and industry, we are closely involved with developments.

-We will make it as easy as possible for our clients to maintain their Notified Body (NoBo) approvals, ensuring that they retain their access to EU and UK markets.
+We will do everything we can to help our clients maintain their NoBo and RO approvals, and to retain their access to EU and UK markets.

 As negotiations progress, we will keep you updated both on this page and via our account managers and business support teams.